 It’s one thing to race to your level of fitness; it’s another thing to manage your fitness across the course of your race day according to the terrain, the conditions, and how your body is handling the work.

-It’s really hard to let the goals you have honed for weeks and months simply go.
+It’s really hard to simply let go of the goals you have honed for weeks and months.
 But more often than not, it’s required if you are to have a good race performance.

 Race Day doesn’t care what your fast bike split from last year was.
 It doesn’t care about that one magical long run you had 6 weeks ago.
 It doesn’t care if you have the latest and greatest wetsuit…it only cares how you put everything together into a solid day.